hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-telemac.md

 ## Traceback errors

-If a simulation crashes and it is not clear why debugging with [*gdb*](http://www.gdbtutorial.com) is a good option.
-To do so, first install *gdb*:
+If a simulation crashes and it is not clear why debugging with the *GNU Project debugger* [GDB](http://www.gdbtutorial.com) is a good option.
+To do so, first install GDB:

 ```
 sudo apt install gdb